IsoNet-cryoET/IsoNet/tutorial/IsoNet_Tutorial_v1_2.md

 prepare_star** command, and a trained network model (with .h5 file extension) as input.
-The input tomograms in the tomogram star file are typically the exact tomograms used for training or other tomograms with the similar sample and imaging condition.
+The input tomograms in the tomogram star file are typically the exact tomograms used for training or other tomograms with similar sample and imaging conditions.
 If the network is trained with CTF deconvolved tomograms, the tomograms used for predict should also be CTF deconvolved.

 This step is much faster than refine step. **gpuID** defines which GPU(s) will be used for predicting, e.g. 0,1,2,3.
-If this parameter is not set, one cpu will be used for predict, which could take much longer time than using GPU.
+If this parameter is not set, CPU will be used for prediction, which could take much longer time than using GPU.

-To fit the tomogram into the GPU memory, one tomogram is divided into multiple tiles for the missing wedge correction and using the overlap tile strategy to prevent the artifact during the montaging the tiles.
+To fit the tomogram into the GPU memory, one tomogram is divided into multiple tiles for the missing wedge correction and using the overlap tile strategy to prevent the artifact during montaging the tiles.
 To implement this strategy, the **crop_size** should be larger than the **cube_size**.
-The **cube_size** and **crop_size** is suggested to be consistent with the training settings.
+The **cube_size** and **crop_size** are suggested to be consistent with the training settings.
 If **crop_size** is not large enough, you may observe artifacts of grids between the adjacent tiles.

-The **batch_size** defines number of subtomograms grouped together for network predicting, this value should be divisible by the number of GPU.
-Larger **batch_size** will save more predicting time but occupy larger your GPU memory. **normalize_percentile** should be the same with that parameter in refine.
+The **batch_size** defines the number of subtomograms grouped together for network predicting, this value should be divisible by the number of GPU.
+Larger **batch_size** will save more predicting time but occupy larger your GPU memory. **normalize_percentile** should be the same as that parameter in refine.

 ``` {.bash language="bash"}
 isonet.py predict tomogram.star path_to_network_model --gpuID 0,1,2,3 --cube_size 80 --crop_size 128